THE SHORT BIO

 If you would like to join her book-news-only mailing list, click here.

 Let Me Start By Saying started in 2008 as a place for Kim to write about finding the humor in a life that kept throwing lemons at her head while she worked toward her end goal of being a full-time freelance writer and novelist.
 It has received accolades from Brit+Co, Babble, HuffPostParents, NickMom, and BlogHer, as well as earned her the titles 2013 BlogHer Voice of the Year (Inspiration), Circle of Moms Top 25 Funny Mom of 2011 and 2012, Erma Bombeck Writers’ Workshop Humorist of the Month, and more.
-You can see some of her most popular posts here.
+By 2021, her blog consisted of over 1,000 posts.
+In 2022, that number was trimmed down to about 100 available for public consumption.

 She made various Funniest Parents/Best of lists for her Facebook Page, including Today Parents, Huffington Post Parents and others.